MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-remote-ssrs.md

 4. In the Prerequisites folder, click **Microsoft.EnterpriseManagement.Reporting.Code.dll** and drag it to the folder that you located in step 2.

-### To add an Extension tag to the Data segment in the rsreportserver.conf file
+## Add an Extension tag to the rsreportserver.conf file

 1. On the computer that is hosting SSRS, locate the file rsreportserver.config in the following folder: